Our expertise

 - search for novel active ligands through virtual screening of compound libraries

-We perform protein – peptid and protein – protein docking and analyze their interactions.
-Peptides are one of the main modulators in human body which put them in the focus of scientific research in recent years.
+We perform protein – peptide and protein – protein docking and analyze their interactions.
+Peptides are one of the main signaling molecules and modulators in human body which put them in the focus of scientific research in recent years.
+Protein-protein docking aims to predict the structure of a complex formed between two or more protein molecules.
+These interactions are fundamental to many biological processes, including enzyme-substrate recognition, antibody-antigen binding, and signal transduction pathways.
+By understanding how proteins interact, we can uncover the mechanisms of diseases, identify potential drug targets, and design molecules that can interfere with or enhance these interactions.

 Project in progress